When to Replace Wood Floors

 (Above) Maggie and Adam’s new floor renovation

 Natural, versatile, timeless…wood floors can last for decades or even generations.
 But if there’s damage after years of wear, or the stain just isn’t suited to your style, replacing them may be your best bet for safer and better-looking floors.
-Ahead, we share five reasons Sweeten homeowners decided to replace wood floors and revitalize their spaces.
+Ahead, we share five reasons Sweeten homeowners decided to replace hardwood floors and revitalize their spaces.

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.

-1. When it bolsters the overall design
+Improving the overall home design

-With low ceilings at just a little over eight-feet high, Maggie and Adam worked to create an illusion of a taller height.
+With low ceilings at just a little over eight feet high, Maggie and Adam worked to create an illusion of a taller height.
 A ceiling plan for each room was planned out by the couple.
 This included narrow interior doors, white walls, colorful art, and 7-inch wide hickory flooring throughout.

 When Christina decided to renovate her studio co-op in Murray Hill, the building requested that she install a layer of soundproofing.
 Even if soundproofing isn’t mandated, it can add a layer of ease and “acoustic comfort” to your space.
 And, Christina pointed out that the installation process isn’t as bad as you might think.
 About replacing her floors, she said: “the entire removal and installation was surprisingly a relatively fast process.”